-- GP/medical practitioner focussed psychological strategies services (GP items 2721 to 2727 or medical practitioner items 283 to 287); - psychological therapy provided by eligible clinical psychologists; and - focussed psychological strategies allied mental health provided by eligible psychologists, occupational therapists and social workers.
+- GP/medical practitioner focussed psychological strategies services (GP items 2721 to 2727 or medical practitioner items 283 to 287); - psychological therapy provided by eligible clinical psychologists; and - focussed psychological strategies services provided by registered psychologists, occupational therapists and social workers.

-Patients with a GP Mental Health Treatment Plan in place are eligible to be referred for up to 10 Medicare-eligible allied mental health services per calendar year for psychological therapy or focussed psychological strategy services (up to a maximum of 6 services in any one referral).
+Patients with a mental health treatment plan in place are eligible to be referred for up to 10 Medicare-eligible allied mental health services per calendar year for psychological therapy or focussed psychological strategy services (up to a maximum of 6 services in any one referral).
 In addition, patients are also eligible to claim up to 10 separate services within a calendar year for group therapy services involving 6-10 patients provided by psychologists, social workers and occupational therapists.
 These group services are separate from the individual services and do not count towards the maximum 10 individual services per calendar year.

-New items have recently been introduced to support a model of best practice evidence based care for patients with anorexia nervosa and other eligible patients with eating disorders.
-Further information about these items can be found at: MBS Online: Eating Disorders Factsheet health items require the allied mental health professionals to provide a written report to the referring medical practitioner.
+Items are also available to support a model of best practice evidence-based care for patients with anorexia nervosa and other eligible patients with eating disorders.
+Further information about these items can be found at MBS Online: Eating Disorders Factsheet and in explanatory notes AN.36.1 - AN.36.5.